 Help for Injured or Orphaned Wildlife

 Please, call rather than simply e-mailing rehabbers.
 Rehabbers don't necessarily spend a lot of time at a computer during the day.
 They may be at their jobs or on the road rescuing animals.
-Therefore, calling and leaving a message may reach them sooner.
-Also, some rehabbers leave information such as other phone numbers and instructions on what to do until they can get back to you.
-So listen carefully to their message.
+Listen closely to their message as it may include other numbers that you can text and instructions on what to do until they can get back to you.
+Leave a message regardless, don't assume that because they can't answer immediately that they are not there.

 For Raptors, see How to Rescue A Raptor.
-In Northeasten PA, call DVRC at 570-296-6025 after putting the bird in an empty, closed up cardboard box with no food or water and bringing the box inside to a quiet place.
+Put the bird in an empty, closed up cardboard box with no food or water and bring the box inside to a quiet place.
 If you are unable to get it in a box, place a box over the bird and weight it down to prevent the bird from wandering onto a road or back into the woods where it can hide without the help that it needs.
+If you cannot contain it, try to stay with it.
+You may be able to get someone nearby to come with a box or officials may came to help get it contained and then get it to a rehabber.

 The National Wildlife Rehabilitators Association